ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 ***
 ## Context

-We will be working with an alignment composed by 50 orthologous genes concatenated from 16 bears, 4 individuals for each of the 4 species.
+We will be working with an alignment composed by 50 orthologous genes concatenated from 8 bears, 2 individuals for each of the 4 species (panda, black bear, brown bear and polar bear).

 ![data](../Maximum_Likelihood.JESUS_LOZANO/img/data.png)